Lethalz/ZetV2/Notes/OSPF.md

 ## OSPF Routing Protocol Areas

-OSPF uses the concept of areas.
-An area is a logical grouping of contiguous networks and routers.
+OSPF uses the concept of **areas.** An **area** is a logical grouping of contiguous networks and routers.
+Areas share the same LSDBs.
 All routers in the same area have the same topology table, but they don’t know about routers in the other areas.
 The main benefits of creating areas are that the size of the topology and the routing table on a router is reduced, less time is required to run the SPF algorithm, and routing updates are also reduced.

 Each area in the OSPF network has to connect to the backbone area (area 0).
 All routers inside an area must have the same area ID to become OSPF neighbors.
 A router with interfaces in more than one area (area 0 and area 1, for example) is called **Area Border Router (ABR)**.
 A router that connects an OSPF network to other routing domains (EIGRP network, for example) is called **Autonomous System Boundary Router (ASBR)**.